atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`refundFee` **<mark style="color:blue;">**decimal**</mark>

-Refund fee of the strictest rules
+Refund fee (for the most restrictive condition):

 If refundStatus = H, it should not be null